1. Be supermarket savvy

 It’s not a good move money-wise to fork out for brand-name foods when you can buy perfectly fine supermarket-branded alternatives for considerably less.
 Also buying things like rice and pasta in bulk will save you money.
 Local markets are a good way to get quality fruit and vegetables for prices that are generally lower than in the supermarkets.

 You might be tempted to get coffee and a muffin with your friends every day, but bringing a premade meal from home as often as possible will save you huge amounts over the course of your studies.

-3. Drink cheap – if you go out with friends for the night, try to find a bar that has a student night, because you’ll get drinks for half price or better.
+If you go out with friends for the night, try to find a bar that has a student night, because you’ll get drinks for half price or better.
 Pre-drinks at someone’s house will be cheaper again then most student night drink prices.

 Ttextbooks are among the most expensive items students have to buy, but don’t buy them first hand just because you see them on your reading list.
 Investigate the opportunity to buy second-hand copies, or even see if your campus library has copies available for borrowing.

 If you’re on a pre-paid phone, buying credit three or four times a month is going to throw a huge amount of money away.
 If you’re the type of person who can’t help but chew through huge amounts of data on your phone, take advantage of places with free wifi; public libraries, your university campus, and certain restaurants and cafes all offer their own wifi, which will cost you nothing.